Global Social Compliance

 Compliance with Applicable Laws & Regulations

-Our vendors and the factories in which the merchandise they sell us is manufactured must comply with all applicable laws and regulations, including, but not limited to, animal protection laws.
+Our vendors and the factories in which the merchandise they sell us is manufactured must comply with all applicable laws and regulations, including, but not limited to, labor, environmental, and animal protection laws.

 Ethical Business Standards